 Hailing from Irondequoit in Upstate New York, Chancellor Syverud came to Syracuse from Washington University in St. Louis, where he served as dean and the Ethan A.H.
 Shepley Distinguished University Professor at the School of Law.
 Prior to that, he served as dean at Vanderbilt University Law School and as associate dean for academic affairs and professor at University of Michigan Law School.
 An elected member of the American Law Institute, Syverud’s scholarship has addressed negotiation, civil litigation, dispute resolution, and higher education.

 Chancellor Syverud has a bachelor’s degree from Georgetown University School of Foreign Service and a law degree and master’s in economics from University of Michigan.
-He counts among his closest mentors retired U.S. Supreme Court Justice Sandra Day O’Connor, for whom he clerked shortly after she became the first woman named to the Supreme Court bench.
+He counts among his closest mentors the late U.S. Supreme Court Justice Sandra Day O’Connor, for whom he clerked shortly after she became the first woman named to the Supreme Court bench.

 Chancellor Syverud is married to Dr. Ruth Chen, an environmental toxicologist and professor of practice at Syracuse University’s College of Engineering and Computer Science.
 They are the parents of three grown sons, Steven, Brian, and David; and they have four grandchildren.